yesh967/Employee_management_service/README.md

 An implementation of a Restapi with all crud operations using spring boot framework and postgres database.

-The application can can manage multiple clients crud operations including tasks or contacts crud operations also.
+The application can manage multiple clients crud operations including crud operations on tasks or contacts of desired respective client.